INTL150 Intelligence Analysis and Security Management (3 semester hours)

 INTL423 Human Intelligence (3 semester hours)

 This course is an introduction to Human Intelligence (HUMINT).
 The course will define and examine HUMINT in context with the other intelligence collection disciplines.
-Through the use of focused discussion supported by directed readings and by applying critical thought to an incremental research project that requires a HUMINT solution, the student will understand the dynamics and functions of human source intelligence as a discipline.
+Students will understand the dynamics and functions of human source intelligence as a discipline through the use of focused discussion supported by directed readings and by applying critical thought to an incremental research project that requires a HUMINT solution.

 INTL424 Interrogation (3 semester hours)